Table of Contents

 Ans: First shut down your computer then remove the CMOS battery from the motherboard this will reset CMOS date and time to default and other bios setting to factory default.

-Ans: BOIS Settings are stored in a flash memory chip that doesn't needs any battery to hold information. but can be erased as needed.
+Ans: BOIS Settings are stored in a flash memory chip that doesn't need any battery to hold information. but can be erased as needed.

 Ans: As soon as you turn off your computer or restart a computer then information stored in RAM will get erased.
 So, we need nonvolatile memory termed ROM for storing BOIS data without being erased even your system is turned off.

 Ans: BIOS system dates are the installation dates of your BIOS in the motherboard by the manufacturer.

-Ans: Go to Run and type "msinfo32" and press Enter.
+Ans: Go running and type "msinfo32" and press Enter.
 Then at the right pane search BIOS Version/Date and there, you will find your BIOS date.